 Before I start, if you just need to see how to use one type of pane, feel free to jump ahead:

 There are numerous tutorials on the high-level functionality of all 9 layout panes, including from Oracle itself.
-What I’ll try to add with this article is a more thorough summary of the quirks, and how you can avoid (or use) them to make your user interfaces responsive, but predictable.
+What I’ll try to add with this article is a more thorough summary of the quirks, and how you can avoid (or use) them to make your user interfaces responsive (check out this complete guide on how to make JavaFX truly responsive using nothing more than in-built layouts and some basic code), but predictable.
 I’ve broken this tutorial down into two sections:

 There are three nodes I won’t talk about in this article: